When I was first asked about writing for this blog I was honored to be considered. But no more than 30 seconds later I was riddled in fear.

 Discussion boards were interesting as professors and students kept everything engaging.
 People would be still replying to comments a few weeks after responses were due because the topics we wrote about were applicable, and we actually had a general interest in the topics.

-I am so thankful I took the leap of faith and got my M.B.A. in health care from Cornerstone.
+I am so thankful I took the leap of faith and got my M.B.A. in health care from CU.
 I was not inadequate.
 In fact, I graduated with a 3.96 G.P.A. and then went on to land a higher paying job than the one for which I had originally applied.
-For that job, the person who interviewed me said that with my education and ability to prioritize and juggle all those life events and still keep track of everything, I would be better fit for an upper-level job.
+For that job, the person who interviewed me said that with my education and ability to prioritize and juggle all those life events and still keep track of everything, I would be a better fit for an upper-level job.

 But beyond all coursework and landing a great job, throughout my master’s program, I learned more about myself.